 On behalf of the Big Issue and partners, I welcome you to the Launch of a Magazine Revolution for Grade R to 3 Learners in South Africa!

-Right up front, I need to acknowledge and say a Big Thank You to our amazing partners who have made this initiative possible: Chai Patel and the Bright Future Trust based in the UK, our Year 1 Funder; Mikateko Media, our Project Partner and publisher; the Department of Basic Education (DBE) Western Cape Metro South and Tshwane South Districts; Wordworks; Nali’bali; and Book Dash.
+Right up front, I need to acknowledge and say a Big Thank You to our amazing partners who have made this initiative possible: Chai Patel and the Bright Future Trust based in the UK and Celine Colombier-Maffre of Fondation Ipsen, our Year 1 Funders; Mikateko Media, our Project Partner and publisher; the Department of Basic Education (DBE) Western Cape Metro South and Tshwane South Districts; Wordworks; Nali’bali; and Book Dash.

 – Derek Carelse, MD, Big Issue & little Issue